premanshsharma/Machine_Learning_Notes/Natural_Language_Processing.md

     - IDF: If "cat" appears in only one of the two documents, IDF=log(2/1)=log(2)
     - TF-IDF for "cat" would be 1/6×log(2).
 ### 1.1.4 Label Encoding
 - Label Encoding is a technique to convert categorical data (data that can be divided into discrete categories) into numerical values.
 Each unique category or label in the data is assigned a unique integer.
-It is a simple method that is often used for converting labels (e.g., words or categories) into numerical form so that machine learning algorithms, which generally operate on numerical data, can process them.
+It is a simple method often used for converting labels (e.g., words or categories) into numerical form so that machine learning algorithms, which generally operate on numerical data, can process them.
 - Label Encoding assigns a distinct integer to each category given a set of categories.
 The assignment is typically arbitrary, meaning it doesn't represent any inherent relationship between the categories.
 - Example
   - apple = 0, banana = 1, cherry = 2